Distributional Active Inference: Experiments

 \section{Experiments}

 AIF postulates that the action-perception cycle of a biological agent is mediated by simulations on a latent space \citep{parr2022active}.
-Since the latent space applies state abstractions to maximize simulation efficiency, the advantages of AIF should be observed in scenarios where state abstractions facilitate the learning task.
-We represent such a use case with a two-dimensional grid world environment whose transition probabilities share the dynamics of the RiverSwim \citep{osband2013more} setup on a one-dimensional latent manifold unknown to the agent.
-See \cref{appsec:tabular_envs} and \cref{fig:latent_riverswim} for further details. \cref{fig:tabular} (right panel) demonstrates that both model-based RL and vanilla distributional RL fail to solve the task as the problem horizon grows, whereas our DAIF maintains its performance.
-As shown in the left panel, the models behave similarly in long problem horizons when state abstractions are not advantageous.\footnote{We choose the policy iteration variant of the Posterior Sampling for Reinforcement Learning (PSRL) due to its competitive empirical performance \citep[][Figure 1]{tiapkin2022optimistic}, although its regret profile is not yet fully characterized.}
+Since the latent space applies state abstractions to maximize simulation efficiency, the advantages of AIF should appear where state abstractions facilitate learning.

+\paragraph{\bf Tabular experiments.} We evaluate on a grid world, \emph{Latent RiverSwim}, whose transition probabilities share RiverSwim's dynamics \citep{osband2013more} on a one-dimensional latent manifold unknown to the agent.
+The agent observes a 2D state but the reward-relevant dynamics live on a 1D manifold defined by a linear encoder $e_\alpha(i,j) = \alpha i + (1-\alpha) j$.
+As the horizon grows, the observation space scales quadratically while the latent space grows linearly, making state abstraction beneficial.
+See \cref{appsec:tabular_envs} and \cref{fig:latent_riverswim} for details.
+We compare DAIF against two tabular baselines: PSRL-PI \citep{osband2013more}, a policy-iteration variant of posterior sampling representative of model-based RL, and IQQL, a tabular implicit quantile network representative of distributional RL \citep{dabney2018implicit}. \cref{fig:tabular} (right) demonstrates that both model-based RL and distributional RL fail to solve the task as the horizon grows, whereas DAIF maintains performance.
+As shown in the left panel, the models behave similarly in long horizons when state abstractions are not advantageous.\footnote{We choose the policy iteration variant of PSRL due to its competitive empirical performance \citep[][Figure 1]{tiapkin2022optimistic}, although its regret profile is not yet fully characterized.}